 In their latest meeting on November 11, U.S. President Donald Trump and Russian President Vladimir Putin affirmed joint implementation of an early July ceasefire plan to establish a “de-escalation zone” in southwestern Syria.
 More precisely, the zone, meant to reduce fighting in southwestern Syria, covers Daraa province bordering Jordan and Quneitra province bordering the Israeli-occupied Golan Heights.

-While the arrangement—replicated in other regions of the country as well—has helped stabilize Syria and reduce the scale of violence between conflicting factions, it has sounded alarm bells in neighboring Israel.
+While the arrangement has helped stabilize Syria and reduce the scale of violence between conflicting factions, it has sounded alarm bells in neighboring Israel.

-Indeed, the Islamic Republic has ever since its establishment in 1979 confronted Israel by proxy only, that is, through Lebanese Hezbollah and Palestinian groups such as Hamas and Islamic Jihad.
-Now thanks to the Syrian civil war that has culminated in a relative victory for the Assad regime, Iran has found itself, for the first time over the past four decades, only a few kilometers from Israeli territory.
+Indeed, the Islamic Republic has, ever since its establishment in 1979, confronted Israel by proxy only, that is, through Lebanese Hezbollah and Palestinian groups such as Hamas and Islamic Jihad.
+Now Iran has found itself, for the first time over the past four decades, only a few kilometers from Israeli territory.

 One of the most significant and provocative developments along these lines took place on January 18, 2015, when Israeli jets struck a convoy in Mazraat Amal in the Quneitra region.
-The airstrike killed six Hezbollah members, including Jihad Mughniyeh—son of late Hezbollah military chief Imad Mughniyeh—and Gen. Mohammad Ali Allahdadi, a high-ranking Revolutionary Guards commander.
+The airstrike killed six Hezbollah and Iranian Revolutionary Guards members.

 Less than two weeks later, on January 30, Hezbollah retaliated by launching an ambush rocket attack against an Israeli convoy near the border with Lebanon that left two soldiers dead.